zsvoboda/dbd/README.md

 * __materialization:__ specifies whether dbd creates a physical `table` or a `view` when processing  SQL file.
 The __REF__ and __DATA__ files always yield physical table.
 * __mode:__ specifies what dbd does with table's data.
 You can specify values `drop`, `truncate`, or `keep`.
 The  __mode__ option is ignored for views.

+## Iterative development
+The `dbd` tool's parameter `--only` helps with iterative development process by allowing you to specify a subset of the tables to process.
+The `--only` parameter accepts a comma-separated list of fully qualified table names (`schema`.`table-name`).
+For example:

+`dbd run --only stage.ext_country`

+only processes the `ext_country` table in the `stage` schema.

+The `--only` parameter also processes all passed table's dependencies.
+You can skip the dependencies with `--no-deps` option.

 ## Jinja templates
 Most of model files support [Jinja2 templates](https://jinja.palletsprojects.com/en/3.0.x/).
 For example, this __REF__ file loads 6 CSV files to database (4 online files from a URL and 2 from a local filesystem):